virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onAfterServiceScaleOut

-The event will be executed after adding new Docker container(s) to the existing node group.
-It will be run only once for each layer.
+The event is executed after adding new Docker container(s) to the existing node group.
+It is run only once for each layer.
 The *onAfterServiceScaleOut* event is applicable only for Docker containers.

 **Event Placeholders:**